pranitmhaske/ecommerce-data-platform-glue/documentation/03_data_lake_layout.md

-# Data Lake Layout (AWS S3 — Glue Edition)
+# Data Lake Layout (AWS S3 — Glue )

-This Glue Edition pipeline implements a multi-zone AWS S3 data lake architecture aligned with real-world enterprise lakehouse patterns.
+This Glue pipeline applies a multi-zone AWS S3 data lake architecture aligned with lakehouse patterns.
 The design emphasizes data immutability, isolation of bad data, schema stability, and analytics readiness.

 ---

-## Bucket Overview (Final Production Names)
+## Bucket Overview

 All data processing is organized into purpose-specific S3 buckets, each with a clearly defined responsibility.